I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 Two external GFCI duplex outlets are enclosed in weatherproof lock boxes

-Engine block 110V plug for extremely cold weather
+External engine block 110V plug for extremely cold weather

 80 gallons fresh water (2 x 40 gallon tanks)

-50 gallons gray water (2 x 25 gallon tanks)
+50 gallons gray water (2 x 25 gallon tanks) with two external drain hose hookups

 Clearsource Premier in-line water filtration system with hospital-grade 0.2-micron protection against contaminants